Judas Maccabaeus (Handel): Reorchestration

 A re-orchestration of Judas Maccabaeus has been attributed to Mozart.
-The score in question updates Handel's original in a similar way to Mozart's 1789 version of Handel's Messiah.
+This arrangement sets a German version of the libretto.
+It survives as a score in an unknown hand which was presented to the Halifax Choral Society in 1850.
+It has been performed and published after being rediscovered in 2001.

 It has been suggested that this version of Judas Maccabaeus represents one of the projects instigated by Mozart's patron Gottfried van Swieten, who promoted the revival of baroque music.
+The score updates Handel's original in a similar way to Mozart's 1789 version of Handel's Messiah.

 However, unlike the re-orchestration of Messiah, which is definitely by Mozart, it has not been possible to confirm Judas Maccabaeus was his.
-The work survives in a score in an unknown hand which was rediscovered in 2001, having been presented to the Halifax Choral Society in 1850.

 Nazi text

 Under the Nazis the work was subject to "aryanization", a new text being provided so that Handel's music could be performed without reference to Jewish culture.

 See, the Conqu'ring Hero Comes!

 The third act chorus See, the Conqu'ring Hero Comes! has been adapted and re-used several times.

 In Britain during the 19th century, "See, the Conqu'ring Hero Comes!" gained familiarity as a tune frequently played by brass bands at the opening of new railway lines and stations.

 Ludwig van Beethoven composed twelve variations for piano and cello in 1796 (WoO 45).
 Later, Henry Wood used the tune for a movement in his Fantasia on British Sea Songs (1905), which is regularly played at the Last Night of the Proms.

-As a hymn tune, Handel's melody is most frequently associated with two texts: the German Advent song "Tochter Zion, freue dich" by Friedrich Heinrich Ranke (first published in 1826); and as an Easter hymn based on a French-language text by the Swiss writer Edmond Louis Budry ("À toi la gloire, O Ressuscité!"), which was later translated in English as "Thine Be the Glory".
+As a hymn tune, Handel's melody is most frequently associated with two texts: the German Advent song "Tochter Zion, freue dich" by Friedrich Heinrich Ranke (first published in 1826); and as an Easter hymn based on a French-language text by the Swiss writer Edmond Louis Budry ("À toi la gloire, O Ressuscité!"), which was later translated into English by R B Hoyle (1875-1939) as "Thine Be the Glory".

+A Hebrew language version of the hymn was composed by Levin Kipnis in 1936, titled Hava Narima (הבה נרימה, "Let us raise").
+This version maintains the theme of Judas Maccabaeus and his victories against the Seleucid Empire, and due to its subject matter is popularly sung during Hanukkah by Jewish communities in Israel and elsewhere.